emclaniyi/AcceptanceTestingWithBDD/README.md

 ```

 ## Usage
-run behave in your terminal
+run behave in your terminal to run the acceptance tests

 ```bash
 behave